Haburto/snake/README.md

 Following basically Tech With Tims Youtube tutorial https://www.youtube.com/watch?v=CD4qAhfFuLo

-The goal is to futher enhance my understanding with Python and Pygame, so that I can venture deeper into the world of game developement.
+The goal is to futher enhance my understanding with python and pygame, so that I can venture deeper into the world of game developement.

 # After finishing the project
 If you want to test my version yourself, be sure to have pygame and tkinter installed.